Friday, 14 July 2023

 HOW TO REACH

-The temple is on the banks of river Penna, 1.6 KM from Bus stand, about 4 KM from Tadipatri railway station, 112 KM from Kadapa, 249 KM from Nellore and 382 KM from Chennai.
+The temple is on the banks of river Penna, 1.6 km from the Bus stand, about 4 km from Tadipatri railway station, 112 km from Kadapa, 249 km from Nellore, and 382 km from Chennai.

 Nearest railway Station is Tadipatri.